AndyLi23/Battle-City/README.md

 # Battle City
+###Created by Andy Li
-A Battle City inspired game made in Java with LibGDX for graphics
+A game inspired by the original Battle City (1985 Namco), with some modern variations.<br>
+Written entirely in Java with LibGDX.
+All images are drawn by the author.

+Although development has been concluded for now, bugs may still be present.
+If there are any, please email the author at andyliqy@gmail.com.

 ### How to play
 Defend your flag.
 Shoot enemy tanks.

 Each level has 20 enemy tanks.
 You only have four lives, so don't let them shoot you!<br>
 Don't let them shoot your flag either: if that's hit, the game is over.

+### Controls
+Player 1: WASD to move, B to shoot<br>
+Player 2: Arrow keys to move, M to shoot

 ### Features
 -Singleplayer and two players<br>